-Project Management is not a static topic but evolves from year to year and follows the trend of industry and the labour market in general.
+Project Management is not a static topic but evolves from year to year and follows the trend of industry and the world of work in general.

-Some of these started a few years ago and gradually take hold, others have been born recently and also suddenly.
+There’re trends, that we can clearly see, that are increasingly influencing this profession.
+Some of these started some years ago and gradually take hold, others have been born only recently and abruptly.

-Knowing how Project Management evolves is necessary to maintain a strategic vision of the profession and the sector.
+Knowing them is necessary to maintain a strategic vision of the profession and the sector.

-So let’s see what are the trends that will affect the project management sector.
+Let’s see then what are the trends that will affect the project management sector.

-As with any new trend, also for this scenario are two currents of thought:
+As with any new trend, there are also in this case two currents of idea:

 - those in favor who announce it as the “reality” of the future;

-- and those who are skeptical, or even frightened, of the consequences that this evolution can have in everyday life and in work.
+- and those who are skeptical, or even frightened, of the consequences that this evolution can have not only at work but also in everyday life.

 Project management can also be influenced by artificial intelligence.